sburtner/mat259_w19/assignment1.md

 > 287

 ![results1](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")

-This raises an interesting thought.
-I used `barcode` for my query, which implies these are physical maps.
-But are there digital maps as well?
-It's not clear we would see this, as this database has tables like `inraw` and `outraw`, which implies that this database contains transactions for physical objects, but perhaps not digital entities (like a digitized map.)

 ### RQ2: How many map collections does SPL have and what are they?